 Elizabeth "Lizzie" Seidlin-Bernstein's practice focuses on defamation, privacy, and intellectual property counseling and litigation.
-She regularly provides prepublication and prebroadcast advice to news organizations, entertainment companies, and other content creators.
+She regularly provides prepublication and prebroadcast advice to news organizations, entertainment companies, nonprofits, and other content creators.
 She also has experience representing journalists in seeking access to public records and court proceedings and in responding to subpoenas that would require the disclosure of privileged information and materials.

 Before beginning her legal career, Lizzie worked at The New Press, where she edited books on politics, policy, and culture.